A Pool Maintenance App That Actually Helps

 Know what your pool actually costs

 The cost tracker lets you log monthly service fees and chemical purchases.
 It calculates your annual spending and compares it to estimated DIY costs.
-Many pool owners discover they're spending $1,500-2,400 per year on service when DIY maintenance costs closer to $350.
+Many pool owners discover they are spending $1,500-2,400 per year on service when DIY maintenance costs closer to $350.

-This isn't a sales pitch to fire your pool company.
-Some people value the convenience, and that's fine.
+This is not a sales pitch to fire your pool company.
+Some people value the convenience, and that is fine.
 But you should know the number so you can make an informed decision.

 Start tracking your pool today